Go to the Students section

 Online dictionaries and reference sources

-Other sources for books reviews are listed in the Library guide Book reviews
+Other sources for book reviews are listed in the Library guide Book reviews (PDF)

 You can access library e-resources such as databases, e-journals and e-books from anywhere - just log in when prompted with your Brookes username and password.

 allows you to use the wifi service on campus at Brookes and at any other university that uses the same system.
 To register your laptop with eduroam, go to the